• Skip to primary navigation

 Cheat's Mince Pies with a Secret Twist - Fab Food 4 All

-My son came home from work (Saturday job) and seeing the mince pies grabbed one before he’d even taken his coat off.
-He was a bit shocked that I’d made them, poor lad, I’ve deprived him all these years as he’s only every had shop bought ones!
+He was a bit shocked that I’d made them, poor lad, I’ve deprived him all these years, as he’s only ever had shop-bought ones!
 He loved my mince pies too.

 Cheat's Mince Pies with a Secret Twist - Fab Food 4 All